Sakhalin-II: Lunskoye-A platform

 The Lunskoye field platform was installed in June 2006 at the Lunskoye gas field 15 km offshore.
-It has production capacity over 50 million cubic meters of natural gas, around 50000 oilbbl/d of peak liquids (associated water and condensate), and 16000 oilbbl/d of oil.
+It has production capacity over 1800 e6cuft/d of natural gas, around 50000 oilbbl/d of peak liquids (associated water and condensate), and 16000 oilbbl/d of oil.

 Piltun-Astokhskoye-B platform

 The PA-B platform was installed in July 2007 in the Piltun area of the Piltun-Astokhskoye oil field, 12 km offshore.
-The PA-B has production capacity of 70000 oilbbl/d of oil and 2.8 million cubic meters of associated gas.
+The PA-B has production capacity of 70000 oilbbl/d of oil and 100 e6cuft/d of associated gas.

 Onshore processing facility

 The onshore processing facility is located in the north-east of Sakhalin Island, 7 km inland in Nogliki district.
 It is designed to process natural gas, condensate, and oil from the Lunskoye and the Piltun-Astokhskoye fields prior to pipeline transportation to the oil export terminal and the liquefied natural gas plant in Aniva Bay in the south of Sakhalin Island.